ManageIQ/manageiq-v2v-conversion_host/docs/Virt-v2v-wrapper.md

 * `rhv_storage`: name of the target storage domain

 * `insecure_connection`: optional, whether to verify peer certificates.
-For now used only when connecting to oVirt/RHV.
 Default is `false`.
 The default path for the CA certificates file is `/etc/pki/ca-trust/source/anchors/v2v-conversion-host-ca-bundle.pem`.

 Example: